 Stress can sometimes be the result of feeling overwhelmed.
 And that's a common problem for freelancers who are often juggling lots of projects and clients.
 This is where the Eisenhower Method will become your new best friend.

-Put simply, it's a prioritisation framework that helps you effectively categorise tasks in order of what's important.
+It's a prioritisation framework that helps you effectively categorise tasks in order of what's essential.
 It's supposedly derived from a quote attributed to Dwight D. Eisenhower: "I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent."

 When you use the Eisenhower Method, tasks are evaluated using the following criteria: